Simon has been an online writer for over six years. He has a graduate degree in life science and writes frequently about health topics.

 Blood total and LDL cholesterol are increased in older people.
 LDL cholesterol increases by about 40% from 20 to 60 years of age.
 The mechanism for this change in cholesterol is unclear.
 The aging effect on cholesterol is associated with decreased elimination of cholesterol as bile acids and reduced clearance of blood LDL (11).

 Other Factors That Can Raise LDL Levels (12, 13)

-It is well established that saturated and trans fats, and, to a lesser extent, dietary cholesterol can all raise LDL levels.
+It is well established that saturated and trans fats and, to a lesser extent, dietary cholesterol can all raise LDL levels.
 Aging has also been proven to increase LDL values.
-Obesity, stress, and smoking may increase LDL levels but the evidence for this is weak or inconsistent.
-A number of other factors like genetics, hormones and gender, some diseases, lack of exercise, and some drugs can also increase LDL levels.
-Some of these factors can be controlled such as diet, smoking, stress, physical activity, and medications, whereas others like aging, gender, some diseases, and genetics can’t be controlled.
+Obesity, stress, and smoking may increase LDL levels, but the evidence for this is weak or inconsistent.
+A number of other factors like genetics, hormones, gender, some diseases, lack of exercise, and some drugs can also increase LDL levels.
+Some of these factors can be controlled, such as diet, smoking, stress, physical activity, and medications, whereas others like aging, gender, some diseases, and genetics can’t be controlled.

 The following suggestions may help improve cholesterol levels.

 First, eliminate trans fats.
 Limit consumption of saturated fats by cutting back on red meat and full-fat dairy foods and replace them with beans, nuts, poultry and fish and low-fat dairy foods.
 Use liquid vegetable oils, for example, olive oil, canola oil, sunflower oil, safflower oil, corn oil and peanut oil, which are high in polyunsaturated and monounsaturated fats, in cooking and dipping instead of butter.
 Eat fish, walnuts, canola or soybean oil, ground flax seeds or flaxseed oil to increase intake of heart-protective omega-3 fats (14).